Click0910/level-task/README.md

 ## What about /process-ticket and POST /requests?

-I mentioned this before, but /process-tickets process the data from the dataset that is stored in the DB and POST /request for a new ticket.
+I mentioned this before, but `/process-tickets` is in charge to  process the data from the dataset that is stored in the DB and
+`POST /request` in charge of process a new ticket (not present originally in the dataset).

 Basically I think that the data from the dataset is mainly for training, so I would need another endpoint for new data.

 so why two endpoint both makes similar things?

-Well, yes this true and probably there are some duplicate code (again, I focus mainly in architecture, this for sure needs to be refactored) but the idea of this was had separate responsibilities.
-But this could be refactored for a real application.
+Well, yes this is true and probably there are some duplicate code (again, I focus mainly in architecture, this for sure needs to be refactored) but the idea of this was had separate responsibilities.
+But this could be refactored for a real application if we think is needed.

 ## Why two workers isolated and two queues?

 The reason of this in mainly for scalability.

-The idea is separate the process of data process and inference process.
+The idea is separate processes in `data process` and `inference process`.

-The reason of this is that data process in this context is mainly I/O operations.
+The reason of this is that `data process` in this context is mainly I/O operations (fetch in the DB, write in the DB etc.)

-For the inference process its true that if you use a pretrained model, probably the operation is I/O. But this is valid for light models (like here that I made a basic training for a model using scikit-learn) but, for large models (some of GPT for example), this operation is more CPU bound.
+For the `inference process` its true that if you use a pretrained model, probably the operation is I/O.
+But this is valid for light models (like here that I made a basic training for a model using `scikit-learn`) but, for large models (some of GPT for example), this operation is more `CPU bound`.
 So, in this context is worth to separate the responsibilities.

 Having workers independent between them, allows to scale only the worker that you need and avoid bottlenecks.

 Similar thing with the queues.
-Having separate queues for each worker, allows to access to the metrics of the queue (like length of the queue o latency queue) and in base of them decide scale in or scale out the workers.
+Having separate queues for each worker, allows to access to the metrics of the queue (like `length of the queue` o `latency queue`) and in base of them decide scale in or scale out the workers.
 If we use the same queue (that is viable) this scalability of the workers could be more complex.

 ## why using the same CSV for training and making predictions?

-If you check the demo, the inference_worker train a scikit-learn model using the hugging face CSV. and then use the same CSV to make predictions.
+If you check the demo, the `inference_worker` train a `scikit-learn` model using the hugging face CSV. and then use the same CSV to make predictions.

-This of course cause data leakage, is not a good practice I know.
+This of course cause `data leakage`, and is not a good practice I know.
 But as I mentioned before, this is just a demo and I focussed mainly in the architecture of the ML pipeline.

-I could use another pretrain model but I just wanted something light for this demo.
+I could use another pretrain model, but I just wanted something light for this demo.

 In a real scenario we need to use a large pretrain model or train our own model but with another dataset.

 ## why rabbitMQ?

 First for practicity.
-Configure a RabbitMQ as message broker is much simpler that configure another broker like kafka.
+Configure a `RabbitMQ` as message broker is much simpler that configure another broker like `kafka`.

 Second, the data is mainly static, so a protocol in base of queues is really good for this.
-For stream data, the solution will require something similar to kafka.
+For stream data, the solution will require something similar to kafka (or `AWS Kinesis`).
 But for now and for this demo this works well.

-Disadvantage of RabbitMQ is horizontal scalability of the queue, but for now I think is not a problem this (even in a real scenario in cloud we can use AWS SQS that scales in theory "infinite")
+Disadvantage of RabbitMQ is horizontal scalability of the queue, but for now I think is not a problem this (even in a real scenario in cloud we can use `AWS SQS` that scales in theory "infinite" and AWS takes care of it)

 ## Why of this architecture?

 This distributed system is mainly thinking in scalability of the solution for process large datasets.
-The idea is scale workers when is needed.
+The idea is scale each worker only when is needed.
+Havina clear and isolated separation of the components, we can scale all of them in am independently way using the relevant metrics of each one.

+## Why an sckit-learn model?

+For practice and to use something light for this demo.

 # Unit-Tests